-For reasons of materiality and because of the low risk, no present value calculations were carried out in the year under review, as had also been the case in 2022.
+For reasons of materiality and because of the low risk, no present value calculations were carried out in the year under review, as had also been the case in 2023.
 Instead, HGB carrying amounts were also used for Solvency II purposes.
 Under HGB, the amounts are recognized at cost, adjusted for any permanent changes in value.
-There were no changes compared with the prior year.
+Due to a lack of materiality, no further explanations are provided in relation to the year-on-year changes.